-Images in memory a lot of extra data assocated with them, beyond the actual image data (cache) itself.
-This data can be very useful to users, either for display, or for various calculations, or in modifying the behaviour of later image processing operations.
+There is a copious amount of extra data assocated with images (metadata), beyond the actual image pixels.
+This metadata can be useful, either for display, or for various calculations, or in modifying the behaviour of later image processing operations.
 You can utilize percent escapes in a number of options, for example in -format or in montage -label, to print various properties and other settings associated with an image.

 |Profile Data||Such as EXIF: data, containing focal lengths, exposures, dates, and in some cases GPS locations.|